 As if you need any reminder, technology is remarkable.
 20 years ago, videos were shot on camcorders – cassette tapes nestled within; footage was edited using hugely expensive systems comprising computers, connected tape decks, and hard drives the size of a toaster.

-Today, you can shoot footage on an iPhone (up to 4K on recent models), and edit it on the same device.
+Today, you can shoot footage on an iPhone (up to 4K on recent models), and edit it on the same device – or the larger screen of an iPad.
 In fact, entire movies have been shot on iPhones, such is the power of Apple’s devices.

 iMovie: the default (and rather good) option